mivanit/python-project-makefile-template/docs/combined/myproject.md

   - `docs/resources/templates/`: jinja2 templates for the docs, template for the todolist
   - `docs/resources/css/`, `docs/resources/svg/`: some css and icons for the docs

+### docs

+you can see the generated docs for this repo at [`miv.name/python-project-makefile-template`](miv.name/python-project-makefile-template), or the generated docs for the notebooks at [`miv.name/python-project-makefile-template/notebooks`](miv.name/python-project-makefile-template/notebooks)

 ### Makefile